bottomshorter/OriginTrail-Node-Watch/README.txt

 1.)
-Clone the repo and navigate into the folder and to install dependencies type in cmd/terminal:
+Clone the repo and navigate into the folder and to install dependencies type in cmd:

 	npm install